KleberVales/software-architecture-patterns/README.md

 # Software Architecture Patterns

+## Introduction

+A good architecture tries to control:

+Coupling — how much one part depends on another\
+Cohesion — how well the responsibilities of a component fit together\
+Dependency direction — who is allowed to depend on whom\
+Changeability — how easy it is to change DB, framework, API, etc.\
+Testability — how easy it is to test business logic\
+Separation of concerns — keeping different responsibilities apart

 ## 1. Layered Architecture

 It divides an application horizontally into distinct layers, where each layer has a specialized role and only communicates with adjacent layers.